 Additional Iarnród Éireann passenger services will be provided at the time and both MetroLink and IE will work closely together to minimise the impact on passengers during the period.
 Additional Luas and Bus services will also be provided.
 Significant notice will be provided to all commuters in advance of these essential closures.

-MetroLink Property Owners’ Protection Scheme is a voluntary scheme that allows you to register your residential property with TII if it is within thirty metres of the MetroLink Route Alignment (Estuary to Charlemont) or fifty metres of station structures.
+MetroLink Property Owners’ Protection Scheme (POPS) is a voluntary Scheme that allows you to sign up your residential property with Transport Infrastructure Ireland (TII), if your property lies within thirty (30) metres of the MetroLink Route Alignment or fifty (50) metres of station structures.

 TII has established a panel of three independent firms of building surveyors.
-When you register for the POPS you will choose the firm of building surveyors you wish to survey your property.
+When you sign up to the Scheme you will be invited to select your preferred firm from the panel of building surveyors.
 This firm will carry out an initial condition survey of your residential property before construction begins.
 After they complete this initial condition survey they will issue an initial survey report to you and TII.

-After construction, a final condition survey will be carried out on your residential property by the firm of building surveyors you chose at the start of the scheme.
-After they complete this final condition survey they will issue this second survey report to you and TII.
+After construction, a final condition survey will be carried out on your residential property by the firm of building surveyors you selected at the start of the Scheme.
+After they complete the final condition survey they will issue the second survey report to you and TII.

-This Scheme will remain in place for twelve months after the opening of MetroLink.
+This Scheme will remain in place for twelve months after the opening of the MetroLink Line to passengers.

-Transport Infrastructure Ireland will be writing to eligible property owners regarding POPS registration information in 2023.
+Transport Infrastructure Ireland is in the process of writing to eligible property owners in relation to the Scheme.

 A condition survey is a photographic and written record of the condition of the property.
 It will identify general information, outline and comment upon the condition of and clearly highlight any particularly sensitive internal and external features of each property and any existing cracking or other damage.